Plugin Framework¶

 Production Ready

 The plugin framework is production ready with comprehensive hook coverage, robust error handling, and battle-tested implementations.
-Supports both self-contained and external service plugins.
+Supports both native and external service plugins.

 Overview¶